Managing brain fog in menopause

 What is menopause brain fog?

-Brain fog is a very common perimenopause and menopause symptom, and it can be extremley frustrating, even a bit unsettling.
+Brain fog is a very common perimenopause and menopause symptom, and it can be extremely frustrating, even a bit unsettling.
+Cognitive impairment, often linked to hormonal changes during menopause, can exacerbate this experience.
 For some women, the combination of ageing and ongoing forgetfulness, or ‘cotton wool’ brain, can feel like the onset of early dementia, especially if there is a family history.

 Estrogen is the hormone associated with brain fog.
 During peri/menopause, it fluctuates, which research has shown then affects our cognitive function.
 Our cognitive function is the term for all the wonderful things our brain does for us—giving us our memory, focus, problem-solving and learning abilities.